apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/project_setup.md

 ![Update package.json with VSCode]({{@asset web_scraping_for_beginners/data_collection/images/vscode-type-module.webp}})

-> If you want to learn more about JSON and its syntax, we recommend <a href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON" target="_blank">this tutorial on MDN</a>.
+> If you want to learn more about JSON and its syntax, we recommend [this tutorial on MDN](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON).

 ## [](#install-libraries) Installing necessary libraries